OwlfaceGames/melangey_tmux/README.md

 ## Customization

-You can modify colors by editing the variables at the top of `melange-tmux.conf`.
+You can modify colors by editing the variables at the top of `melangey-tmux.conf`.
 All colors are based on the melange palette for consistency with your neovim setup.